 Our parish includes St Julian's Church, which houses the site of the cell in which dwelt the Lady Julian of Norwich, anchoress and visionary, who lived here for many years from the 1390s.
 Her Revelations of Divine Love, the earliest surviving book written in English by a woman, has become a spiritual classic known and loved by millions.

 Our churches are open daily for prayer, quiet and visiting, and for daily worship.
 We welcome you to come in at any time to find peace, stillness, encouragement and joy in God's presence.
 We celebrate the Eucharist every day and always welcome you to join us.

 We are glad to pray for you.
 Requests for prayer can be left at both churches, and also submitted via this website.

 A warm welcome awaits you.
 Come and join us.

 St John's Timberhill and St Julian's King Street both continue to be open to all for daily worship, prayer, quiet and visiting.

 Public health precautions are in place and the churches are sanitised regularly and ventilated throughout the day.
 You are at liberty not to wear a face covering, but we encourage you to do so, especially when moving around the building during services.
 We warmly invite you to come to pray, enjoy the peace of the building, light a candle and rest in the Lord's presence.

-St John's is open from 10am to around 4pm from Tuesday to Saturday, from 9am to 6pm on Sunday, and is closed on Monday.
+St John's is open every day: from 10am to around 4pm from Monday to Saturday and from 9am to 6pm on Sunday.

-St Julian's is open from 9am to around 4pm every day.
+St Julian's is open every day from 9am to around 4pm.

 We also celebrate Mass every day of the week: click here to see the times.